nuxt/framework/docs/content/3.docs/1.usage/6-cookies.md

 # Cookies

-> Nuxt provides a SSR-friendly composables to read and write cookies.
+> Nuxt provides SSR-friendly composable to read and write cookies.

 ## Usage

-Within your pages, components and plugins you can use `useCookie` to create a reactive reference bound to a specific cookie .
+Within your pages, components, and plugins you can use `useCookie` to create a reactive reference bound to a specific cookie.

 ```js
 const cookie = useCookie(name, options)